 Want more ideas for what to do in Prague with kids, including some great sunny day options?
 Take a look at 74 things to do in Prague with kids.

 Many of the websites listed here are in Czech.
 If like me, you are a non-Czech speaker, Google Translate will be your friend.
 This post contains some affiliate links.
-If you purchase something using these, I will get a small commission to go towards the running of the blog at no additional cost to you.
+If you make a purchase using these links, I will receive a small commission, which will go towards the running of the blog at no additional cost to you.
 Thank you!

 Pin it for later: